 A well-planned and articulated request is key for individual donors, but also in the area of grants and sponsorships.
 There are many good people working in funding organizations that want the community to succeed in getting funding to support worthwhile projects.
 Be sure to talk to these people in the grant-writing or sponsorship process – they are trained to help non-profits and community groups succeed in their funding requests.

-Fund-chasing occurs when a non-profit organization applies for grant just because the money is available, not because the work will promote the organization’s mission.
+Fund-chasing occurs when a non-profit organization applies for a grant just because the money is available, not because the work will promote the organization’s mission.
 Yes, this does put money into the operations; however, it can also distract an organization from its true mandate.
-Replace fund chasing with careful planning, time management and wise spending.
+Replace fund-chasing with careful planning, time management and wise spending.

 PLAN, PLAN, PLAN